danvuk567/Global-Supply-Chain-Analysis/Power_BI-Supply-Chain-Dashboard-Page-Visuals/readme.md

 ## Global Supply Chain Stacked Bar Charts

 The 1st Stacked Bar Chart aggregates *Sales* from *OrderItems* table by *Customer Segment* in the *Customers* table.
 We clearly see that most customers were consumers.
-The 2nd Stacked Bar Chart shows the transactions processed by status using count of *Order Id* and *Transaction Status* from the *Orders* table.
+The 2nd Stacked Bar Chart shows the transactions processed by status by applying the count of *Order Id* by *Transaction Status* from the *Orders* table.
 More transactions are in progress and not completed.

 ![Power_BI_Supply_Chain_Dashboard_Page_Stacked_Bar_Charts.jpg](https://github.com/danvuk567/Global-Supply-Chain-Analysis/blob/main/images/Power_BI_Supply_Chain_Dashboard_Page_Stacked_Bar_Charts.jpg?raw=true)

 ## Global Supply Chain Clustered Column Chart

-This chart compares the total sales transactions processed by shipping status that were either cancelled, completed or in progress.
-The goal was to see if the type of shipment status had any influence on getting transactions completed faster, slower or being cancelled.
+This Clustered Column Chart applies the count of *Order Id* by *Delivery Status* for each *Transaction Status* in the *Orders* table.
+The chart compares the total sales transactions processed by shipping status that were either cancelled, completed or in progress.
+The count of *Order Id*, *Delivery Status*, and *Transaction The goal was to see if the type of shipment status had any influence on getting transactions completed faster, slower or being cancelled.
 In observing the chart, late delivery did not cause cancellations and there were more transaction that were in progress than completed.
 Relatively speaking, the ratio of in progress to completed transactions for late deliveries as opposed to advance shipping or shipping on time were about the same.

 ![Power_BI_Supply_Chain_Dashboard_Page_Clustered_Column_Chart.jpg](https://github.com/danvuk567/Global-Supply-Chain-Analysis/blob/main/images/Power_BI_Supply_Chain_Dashboard_Page_Clustered_Column_Chart.jpg?raw=true)